Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Experiments

-\textbf{Analysis of hallucination with statistically significant object existence.} To assess the effectiveness of our method in mitigating hallucinations caused by spurious inter-modality correlations, we evaluate the hallucination rates of LLaVA 1.5 on the POPE dataset in scenarios with statistically significant object existence, which often induce spurious correlations.
-Specifically, the hallucination rate is calculated on the MS-COCO and A-OKVQA subsets, and only the objects with a high co-existence rate(over 70\%) with their top co-occurring object are taken into account.
-Figure~\ref{fig:co-exist}(a) illustrates that the statistically significant co-existence leads to a serious hallucination both on true negative rate and false negative rate.
+\textbf{Analysis of hallucination with statistically significant cross-modal object existence.} To assess the effectiveness of our method in mitigating hallucinations caused by spurious inter-modality correlations, we evaluate the hallucination rates of LLaVA 1.5 on the MS-COCO and A-OKVQA subsets of the POPE dataset in scenarios with statistically significant cross-modal object existence, which often induces spurious correlations.
+Figure~\ref{fig:co-exist}(a) illustrates that the statistically significant co-existence leads to a serious hallucination both on the true negative rate and the false negative rate.
 This finding indicates that spurious inter-modality correlations can cause both the neglect of relevant regions of interest and an over-reliance on irrelevant regions.
-Figure~\ref{fig:co-exist}(b) demonstrates that our method effectively reduces both true negative and false negative hallucinations stemming from co-existence, underscoring its ability to mitigate hallucinations arising from spurious inter-modality correlations.
+Figure~\ref{fig:co-exist}(b) demonstrates that our method effectively reduces both true negative and false negative hallucinations stemming from co-existence, underscoring its ability to mitigate hallucinations from spurious inter-modality correlations.

+\textbf{Analysis of hallucination with position bias.} We investigate the distribution of hallucinations in LLaVA-1.5 with respect to token position.
+It can be observed from Table.\ref{tab:ablation_cmpc} that the hallucinations occur more frequently in the head portion of the image tokens, a phenomenon caused by the inherent limitations of the RoPE (Rotary Position Embedding) mechanism.
+By contrast, with the integration of our Cross-Modal Position Calibration (CMPC), the model not only exhibits a significant reduction in hallucinations but also achieves a more even distribution of hallucinations across different parts of image tokens.
+These findings highlight the effectiveness of our CMPC strategy in mitigating position bias and reducing hallucinations in multimodal models.